DeccanAI-SoulExperts/openclaw-traj/human_chat_rlhi/README.md

 All three sessions in this collection were **solved with recovery**, i.e. the agent got the final artefact to a working state, but only after multiple PRM-negative turns the SME had to push the conversation through.
 That mid-trajectory failure-then-fix arc is the entire point of the RLHI batch: the negative turns are the supervised signal, the eventual recovery is the reward.

+## Why this collection exists

+This is the human-interaction surface.
+SWE-bench-style runs measure whether the agent can pass tests on its own, but they cannot measure whether it can be *worked with*, accept a bug report from a user, sit through a few failed attempts, take a pushback, and still land a working artefact at the end.
+The three sessions here capture exactly that loop with `gpt-4.1` and `Qwen3-8B`, with no scripted prompting and no hand-crafted hints.
+The negative-heavy turn distribution (19 of 34 scored turns) is the entire point: those are the moments where directive next-state signal lives, and where RL / OPD / DPO training has the most to learn from.

 ---

 ## Inventory